IFC's Diop calls for more climate financing for emerging markets - Up News Info

 They include moving the climate change department to the core of the IFC’s operations and helping investment officers to prepare “bankable” projects.
 The IFC was also working with peer MDBs to agree a shared methodology to assess projects, which should help drive more co-financing.

-Close to $83 billion has so far been invested by the World Bank Group in activity related to climate change, Diop said, while in 2020 the IFC invested a record $21 billion in climate-related projects.
+Close to $83 billion has so far been invested by the World Bank Group in activity related to climate change, Diop said, while in 2020 the World Bank Group invested a record $21 billion in climate-related projects.

 Advertisement